agriyakhetarpal/scientific-python-specs/spec-0014/index.md

 ##### 1.1.
 How to assess compatibility with WebAssembly

-Two major projects are currently providing ports of CPython to a WebAssembly runtime through the Emscripten compiler toolchain: Pyodide and emscripten-forge.
+Two major projects currently provide ports of CPython to a WebAssembly runtime through the Emscripten compiler toolchain: Pyodide and emscripten-forge.
 They are largely compatible with CPython similar to how it runs on a standard Linux machine, albeit with a few differences, limitations, and exceptions.

 [Most Core Projects are already available in the Pyodide distribution](https://pyodide.org/en/stable/usage/packages-in-pyodide.html), thanks to the work collectively done by the Pyodide maintainers, the emscripten-forge team, and several external collaborators.